jongsang1492/ros_ur10e_pick_place_test/README.md

 Features:
--UR10e robot arm simulation
+- UR10e robot arm simulation
--MoveIt-based planning pipeline
+- MoveIt-based planning pipeline
--Object pick using `attach_box()`
+- Object pick using `attach_box()`
--Object place using `detach_object()`
+- Object place using `detach_object()`
--Collision-aware motion planning in a realistic scene
+- Collision-aware motion planning in a realistic scene

 Below is a live simulation GIF showing the full pick and place sequence.